 - The first step is to estimate the property’s current, or as-is, value.
 This is not merely the market price of the home or apartment complex, but rather, what it’s worth.
 A professional appraiser is the best person to give you the most accurate estimate of the property’s current value.

 - From there, work on developing a repair list that outlines what renovations you intend to execute at your investment property, whether it’s adding a bathroom, opening the floor plan, or performing basic cosmetic upgrades.
 Certain projects—such as electrical and plumbing work—may be necessary in order to get the building up to code or to make it suitable for your desired use.
 There are stricter regulations for Seattle rental properties than your personal home.
-Other upgrades may be beneficial, but not necessary.
+Other upgrades may be beneficial to improve things like your curb appeal, but they are not necessary.

 - Next, look for properties in the neighborhood that are comparable to your house as it will look after the renovations are completed.
 For example, if you’re adding another bedroom to a four-bedroom house or transforming an outdated medium-sized kitchen into a modern, upscale space, look at the value of properties nearby that possess those features.